 Spiking drinks, ethanol-poisoning and horrendous sexual assaults are very very common throughout South East Asia.
 This can happen for both female and male travellers.

-Have fun planning your trip! over 4 years ago
+Have fun planning your trip! almost 5 years ago

 I absolutely agree with you; travel is the lolly of my life and I'm not about to stop because of the risks involved.
 Being informed of the risks (to both women AND men) is key.
 It sounds like you've done your research.